TITANCollaboration/TitanMidasScripts/SDA/README.md

 This is a collection of conversion scripts and MATLAB plotting routines to plot data from PerlRC scans.

+# Analyzing the most recent PerlRC scan

+After running a PerlRC scan, to "analyze" the files and "plot" the results, you must:

+* Press the "Convert PerlRC" button on the MIDAS status page.
+* Press the "PRCView" button to see the scan results in the brower.

+'''NOTE''': This will only convert the data in the most recent PerlRC scan.
+If you want to plot past data then you need to follow the directions in "Plotting Older Scans".

+It may be that you need to change the MCA range for your PerlRC scan.
+One instance where this may be required is when changing from SCI to HCI.

+The MCA range is set in the file "/home/mpet/local/scripts/SDA/simplifiedScan1Danalysis_input_AG.dat".
+Simply open the file in a text editor "nano, pico, nedit, vim, emacs, etc.) and set the range to appropriate values.
+Then, re-convert the files with the new MCA range by pressing the "Convert PerlRC" button.

+## PRCView Page Not Working

+If the PRCView page is not working, then you can plot the PerlRC scan in MATLAB.
+First, convert the last PerlRC scan by pressing the "Convert PerlRC" button.
+Then, in a terminal, enter the following commands:
+* cd ~/local/scripts/SDA/
+* matlab &

+In MATLAB:
+* simplifiedScan1DanalysisPlottingWithIonsVsF_AG

+If the PerlRC scan was a 2D scan, also run the command:
+* analysis2Dscan2values

+MATLAB will open a plotting window with the results from the PerlRC scan.

+## Plotting Older Scans

+If you want to replot an older scan, you can do this by opening the PerlRC.log file.
+This file is located in "/data1/mpet".

+Find the scan you wish to plot, and copy and paste these lines to the end of the file.
+Then follow the steps above to plot the scan results.

 # General Operation

 ## Theory of Operation